What is Plasma Arc Welding (PAW)? – Diagram & How it Works

-This is another type of arc welding process that uses a non-consumable electrode just like tungsten inert gas welding (TIG), making them a similar process.
+This type of arc welding process, similar to tungsten inert gas welding (TIG), utilizes a non-consumable electrode.
 It creates an arc between the electrode and the workpiece.

-Plasma arc welding (PAW) coalescence is produced by heat obtained from a constricted arc setup between a tungsten electrode and the constricting nozzle, which is a non-transferred arc.
+Plasma arc welding (PAW) creates a strong bond by using heat from a narrow arc formed between a tungsten electrode and a nozzle, which is called a non-transferred arc.
+It can also happen between a tungsten or alloy tungsten electrode and the workpiece, known as a transferred arc.
 It can also be between a tungsten/alloy tungsten electrode and the workpiece, which is a transferred arc.

-This process has the ability to use two inert gases, one forms the arc plasma and the other creates shields to the arc plasma.
-Same as TIG welding, filler metal may or may not be added.
+This process can use two inert gases; one forms the arc plasma and the other creates shields for it.
+Similar to TIG welding, the addition of filler metal is optional.

-PAW welding is said to be an advance of TIG welding. in TIG welding, the open arc is shielded by argon and helium, but in plasma, a special torch uses a nozzle to separately pushed the arc and shield gas to the torch.
+PAW welding is considered an advancement over TIG welding. in TIG welding, the open arc is shielded by argon and helium, but in plasma, a special torch uses a nozzle to separately push the arc and shield gas to the torch.

-The arc is constricted and pushed by a water-cooled small-diameter nozzle by squeezing the arc, increasing its temperature, pressure, and intense heat, helping to improve the arc stability.
+The arc is constricted and pushed by a water-cooled, small-diameter nozzle.
+By squeezing the arc, it increases its temperature, pressure, and intense heat, helping to improve its stability.

-Just as mentioned earlier, PAW arcs are formed by two gas flows: luminal and turbulent flow.
+As previously mentioned, two gas flows, laminar and turbulent, form PAW arcs.
 The luminal flows at low pressure and low flow of plasma gas, which is employed to ensure that the molten metal is not blown out of the weld zone.
-Whilst, the turbulent flows at high pressure and high plasma gas flows.
-These gases are argon, helium, hydrogen, or could be their mixture.

 Applications

-In essence, TIG welding is a traditional process used in the medical industry, but plasma welding (PAW) is a more efficient and efficient method for manufacturing steel tubes.
+In essence, TIG welding is a traditional process used in the medical industry, but plasma welding (PAW) is a more efficient method for manufacturing steel tubes.

 PAW offers high-speed welding with great metal penetration, making it ideal for delicate materials sensitive to environmental factors.
 Its low current mode allows for small metal component welding, making it ideal for the medical industry, where precise components are required for effective operation.